ktrinkle/computer-reset/README.md

 Hosting is performed on an Azure App Service - this is because of authentication requirements.

+**This repository has been archived.** The liquidation has ended and this site is no longer in use.

 ## Login flow

 Only Facebook authentication is supported, and this is handled via the EasyAuth flow in Azure.
 Calls in order are: